DavAug/chi/docs/source/getting_started/fitting_models_to_data.rst

 unexplored dosing regimens.

 .. literalinclude:: code/3_fitting_models_2.py
-    :lines: 584-632
+    :lines: 1208-1256

 This concludes this tutorial.
-If you have any feedback to improve or would like to report any typos, mistakes or bugs, please do reach out to us, for example by creating an Issue_.
+If you have any feedback or suggestions for improvement, or would like to report any typos, mistakes or bugs, please do reach out to us, for example by creating an Issue_.
 We are looking forward to hearing from you!